Mulberrys is an on-demand laundry startup hoping to clean up where others have washed out

 They also dry cleaned a purple blouse for me, getting most, but not all, of the oil stain out.
 The Mulberrys delivery person explained to me she’d be able to get all of it out if they had another day but that next day was impossible.
 Though she did readily offer to clean it again for free to get the job done.

-Miller also points out his cleaning business uses environmentally-friendly cleaning products.
+Miller also points out his cleaning business uses environmentally friendly cleaning products.
 And each bag of laundry you submit goes through a 10-point inspection process so you shouldn’t find any…odd…items in your bag when it’s delivered back to you.

 Will this one make it?
 Mulberrys will have to compete with at least one other service in the Bay Area for now, but there seems to be plenty of tech workers willing to pay for someone else to do the cooking, cleaning and washing of clothes for them at the click of a button in SF.